Quantcast

 2. Start by securing the end of the wire to the frame.
 Wrap it around the frame three or four times and pull it tight.

-5. Wrap the wire around the bundle three times, pulling it nice and tight so it’s fixed firmly into place.
+5. To make it extra secure, you can also wrap the twine or wire a few times around the bundle, pulling it nice and tight so it’s fixed firmly into place.

 7. To finish, make a smaller bundle.
-Tuck this under the first bundle then secure with the wire.
+Tuck this under the first bundle, then secure it with twine or wire.

 And there you have it!
 A beautiful holiday wreath to get you in the holiday spirit!